Frequently Asked Questions

 Where can I find bathymetric and hydrographic data?

-NOAA’s hydrographic and bathymetric data is available from the National Geophysical Data Center.
+NOAA’s hydrographic and bathymetric data is available from the National Centers for Environmental Information.

 Where can I find hydrographic and bathymetric information for inland lakes and rivers?

 NOAA's Office of Coast Survey primarily surveys U.S. coastal waters.
 The U.S. Geological Survey and the U.S. Army Corps of Engineers survey inland rivers and waters.

 Where can I find information on tides and currents?

 NOAA's Center for Operational Oceanographic Products and Services predicts and measures tides, water levels, and currents.

 Where can I find topographic sheets (T-sheets) or shoreline information?

 Shoreline information and data is available from NOAA's Office for Coastal Management and the National Geodetic Survey.